samlyme/husk/README.md

 - mainly building out the required html
 - code syntax highlighting should be done with highlight.js

+### Problems
-- problem: input should either be escaped text or an html structure.
+- input should either be escaped text or an html structure.
 Should be solved using a data type.
-- Weird styles can be acheived.
+Weird styles can be acheived.
 I will just let it be.
+- escaping text should not be the responsibility of the html library
+- honestly, the whole "Internal.hs" pattern is too much